Learner Credential Wallet Pilot

 No, the Learner Credential Wallet only supports digital credentials that conform to the W3C Verifiable Credentials Data Model.
 Blockcerts and Open Badges v2 digital credentials are not supported.
 We expect Open Badges v3 (not yet available) credentials to be verifiable credentials and supported in the Learner Credential Wallet in the near future.

-Why can’t I just use my Apple Wallet?
+Why can’t I just use my Apple Wallet or Google Wallet?

 We wish you could!
-Right now, Apple Wallet doesn’t support this type of verifiable credential.
+Right now, Apple Wallet and Google Wallet don’t support this type of verifiable credential.

 How do I share my credential(s)?